abimoussagnes/Calculator/README.md

 # Calculator
-Implementation of a calculator using Python
+Implementation of a calculator using Tkinter library for GUI in Python